-It is possible to define, analog to the finite dimensional case, the notion of smooth functions of Fréchet spaces, see at Fréchet space – Differentiable and smooth functions.
-Therefore, the usual definition of a manifold carries over word by word:
+It is possible to define, analogous to the finite dimensional case, the notion of smooth functions between Fréchet spaces, see at Fréchet space – Differentiable and smooth functions.
+Therefore, the usual definition of manifold carries over word by word:

 A Fréchet manifold is a Hausdorff topological space with an atlas of coordinate charts taking their value in Fréchet spaces, such that the coordinate transition functions are all smooth functions between Fréchet spaces.